lavilladaa/Post-it-App/README.md

 - If the empty trash icon is clicked when there are no deleted post-its, an alert is shown.
 - The post-it can be restore from the trash to the Home.
 - The post-it can be deleted permanently from the Trash.
+- In case the last post-it in the Trash is deleted permanently or restored by clicking the delete or restore button the user will redirect to the Home page.
-- In the Trash page there is an icon to redirect to the Home page.
+- In the Trash page there is button to redirect to the Home page.

 ## Code Style